-A six day riding holiday in three distinct regions in Oregon Valley covering vineyards, mountain forests and Pacific Coast beaches.
+A five day riding holiday in three distinct regions in Oregon Valley covering vineyards, mountain forests and Pacific Coast beaches.
 Riding through the lush fertile vineyards, traversing rugged pine clad mountains and fast riding along beautiful golden beaches in small, intimate groups.
 Riders need to be experienced as there are some long trots and canters - with the emphasis being on riders with recent riding fitness.

 There is a temperate Mediterranean feel to the weather, with dry cloudless summers, cool evenings and low humidity, perfect for riding as well as the grapes!
 The horses are well trained and English saddles are used.
 Accommodation along the way is a mix of cosy guest houses.
 Fresh local and often gourmet meals are provided and two vineyard trips are also included.

 Meeting at the ranch for 11am for the start of your adventure over the coming six days - please be dressed ready to ride.
 After meeting your horses, today's ride will wind its way through the vineyards and wine valleys of this region, crossing rolling hills in the picturesque valley of Willamette stopping at one of the vineyards to sample the fruits and labours of this local winemaker.
 Tonight you will stay in McMinnville, in a beautiful Colonial Style home, decorated with antiques and art.
 The bedrooms are individually and tastefully furnished with ensuite bathrooms.